leqo-c/wator/README.md

 ## Preparation of the executables

-cd into the folder containing the Makefile and execute either "make" or "make setup".
-The output of the command will be the creation of a library and of the two executables "wator" and "visualizer".
+Open a terminal, `cd` into the `WATOR/src/` folder and execute either `make` or `make setup`.
+The output of the command will be the creation of a library and of the two executables *wator* and *visualizer*.

+**Note**: you can revert the folder to the initial state at any time by executing `make cleanall`, for example when you are done with the execution and you want to remove the executables and all the temporary files.

 ## Code execution